v4iv/theleakycauldronblog/src/pages/blog/basic-serverless-typeahead-search-with-cloudflare-workers.md

 ]
 ```

-You can download and add it to the project’s `src` folder.
+You can download and add it to the project’s `src` folder as `pokedex.json`.

 But we can’t directly import a JSON module to our typescript file, for that we need to add the following to the project’s `tsconfig.json` file.